-- There is post-irradiation signal growth that depends on t (log, 5% per decade) and T. A k{t,T}(t,T,D) correction must be applied OR films are kept @ stable T for (at least 8h) 24h before scanning. - Background signal from an un-irradiated control film of the same batch and size, handled in the same way as the exp. films must be subtracted pixel-by-pixel to account for base OD and absorbance changes due to environmental conditions (T, visible light, humidity, scanning light, etc.) and obtain net OD change - Film non-uniformity correction, $k{nu}(x,y)$, is important.
-A double exposure technique with pixel-by-pixel subtraction or average pixel value subtraction (small films) must be employed. - Alternatively, a triple channel technique has been developed (Micke et al, Multichannel film dosimetry with nonuniformity correction, Med.
+- There is post-irradiation signal growth that depends on t (log, 5% per decade) and T. A k{t,T}(t,T,D) correction must be applied OR films are kept @ stable T (store exposed and unexposed films at ambient temperature ~22 C or less) for (at least 8h) 24h before scanning. - Background signal from an un-irradiated control film of the same batch and size, handled in the same way as the exp. films must be subtracted pixel-by-pixel to account for base OD and absorbance changes due to environmental conditions (T, visible light, humidity, scanning light, etc.) and obtain net OD change - Film non-uniformity correction, $k{nu}(x,y)$, is important.
+A double exposure technique with pixel-by-pixel subtraction must be employed. - Alternatively, a triple channel technique has been developed (Micke et al, Multichannel film dosimetry with nonuniformity correction, Med.
 Phys.
-38(5) 2523, 2011) and commercially available (FilmQA Pro software, Ashland-former ISP). - There is also reader non-uniformity and films should always be read at the same scanner bed location to avoid application of a $k{pos(x,y)}$ correction - Film response is dose rate independent! - Films can be used in water!
+38(5) 2523, 2011) and commercially available (FilmQA Pro software, Ashland-former ISP). - There is also reader non-uniformity and films should always be read at the same scanner bed location to avoid application of a $k{pos(x,y)}$ correction - Film response is dose rate independent! - Films can be used in water (~1mm/h water penetration)!